Hrabal/TemPy/getting_started.md

 **Python >= 3.6 is preferred**, some useful features depends on the preserved order of kwargs proposed in [PEP 468](https://www.python.org/dev/peps/pep-0468/).

-The main feature is the ability to have named child tags in the correct order.
+The feature enabled by using TemPy with Python >= 3.6 is the ability to have named child tags in the correct order.
 Naming child tags is possible in Python < 3.6, but the tag's order will probably not be correct.

 <aside class="success"><b>It is highly recommended to use TemPy with Python >= 3.6.</b></aside>